chrstphdm/my_rust_training/README.md

 I don't trust Python for anything that needs real optimisation (and R even less - let's not talk about it 🫠), so it was about time I learned a *real* language™.
 This repo is where I experiment, fail, and eventually make peace with the borrow checker.

+**And yes, comments and variables use some glorious franglais™ - because why choose between Molière and Shakespeare when you can enjoy les deux en même temps?**

 ## Repository Structure

 Each numbered directory corresponds to a Rust concept or theme (e.g. variables, expressions, loops, enums, etc.).
 Inside each folder, you'll typically find a `main.rs` file illustrating the key ideas.

 Example: